What Families Need to Know About the PSAT

 The PSAT/NMSQT is a standardized test administered by the College Board and co-sponsored by the National Merit Scholarship Corporation (NMSC) in the United States.
 The top scores are used to award National Merit recognition and scholarships.

-- The subjects are the same and the question style is similar.
+- The question style is similar.

 The PSAT is a fine practice tool for the SAT.
 However, be aware it is not a true indicator of how a student will perform on the SAT.